P-ADA-wan/P-ADA-wan.github.io/index.md

 We also learnt that our intuition about correlation might be wrong sometimes.
 We thought that obesity among children and grocery shopping was correlated, but it was not the case.

+As we saw that food categories are more impactful than we thought, and that the paper haven't used at all the food categories, we decided to explore this part of the dataset more in depth.
+We will continue by visualizing the proportion of purchases for each category across London's areas.

 # III - Geographical Visualization

-As presented in the previous part, we have at our disposal a huge dataset containing the food purchases made in the Tesco shops within the boundaries of London.
+As presented in the previous parts, we have at our disposal a huge dataset containing the food purchases made in the Tesco shops within the boundaries of London.
 Faced with all this data, we are a little lost and ask ourselves where to begin.
-And suddenly we remember that we learned, during our Padawan formation, how to become a data vizard.
+And suddenly we remember that we learned, during our Padawan formation, how to become a data wizard.
 We take out our most beautiful tools and begin to make some visualizations to understand better our data.

 We have many features available for purchases.
 We notice that the Tesco paper did not deeply explore the different **food categories**.
 Therefore, we decide to focus on these.

 ## What we want to visualize